-760 Step 3: Combination of findings to identify the Grand Challenges
+6.1.4 Step 3: combination of findings to identify the grand challenges

-Based on the observations and interview results presented above, we propose the following three Grand Challenges in the digitalisation of wind energy.
+Based on the observations and interview results presented above, we propose the following three grand challenges in the digitalisation of wind energy:

-- 1. Data: creating FAIR data frameworks - 2.
-Culture: Connecting people and data to foster innovation - 765 3.
-Coopetition: Enabling collaboration and competition between organisations.
+- 1. data creating FAIR data frameworks; - culture connecting people and data to foster innovation; - 3. coopetition enabling collaboration and competition between organisations.

-These challenges form a cycle that combines the process of technology transition (Section 7) and technology adoption (Venkatesh and Davis, 1996).
+These challenges form a cycle that combines the process of technology transition (Sect.
+7) and technology adoption (Venkatesh and Davis, 1996).
 In this cycle, data are made available, the data are then used as the basis for innovation, and the innovations are bought to market.
 As a result, more data become available and the cycle repeats.
-These Grand Challenges are described in more detail in the following section.
+These grand challenges are described in more detail in the following section.

-770 6.2 Defining the Grand Challenges
+6.2 Defining the grand challenges

-The three Grand Challenges in the Digitalisation of Wind energy are:
+The three grand challenges in the digitalisation of wind energy are as follows.

-1. Data: Creating FAIR data frameworks
+1. Data: creating FAIR data frameworks

 Digitalisation is, at its root, the ability to act upon data.
-An example of this is a decision making processes that brings together many different data sources, analyses them, and takes decisions around that data.
+An example of this is a decision-making process that brings together many different data sources, analyses them, and takes decisions around that data.
 Because the same data might be used by many different actors and for many different purposes, the data need to be FAIR.

-The interviews presented in Section 6.1 confirmed our experience that much of the data generated in the wind energy sector today are not reusable because they are not documented by metadata and thus remain isolated or siloed within organisations or data stores, simply not findable.
+The interviews presented in Sect.
+6.1 confirmed our experience that much of the data generated in the wind energy sector today are not reusable because they are not documented by metadata and thus remain isolated or siloed within organisations or data stores and are simply not findable.
 In the initial interview round, it was noted that one of the main barriers for a successful digital transformation is the "lack of data standards and interoperability".
-This is a well-known problem, and policy leadership
+This is a well-known problem, and policy leadership by governments, public bodies, and organisations is helping to mitigate this (e.g. European Commission, 2018).
+The growing requirement by funding agencies for data management plans for research projects is helping to train the next generation of wind energy sector researchers to think about data.
+Reporting requirements also help generate the data that are needed, for example from the US Energy Information Administration about plant construction and performance (the IEA 860 report) or the North American Electric Reliability Corporation (NERC) reports about generator availability (the NERC GADS reports).